 Various types of CPAP machines are available for sleep apnea patients.
 They are light and easy to use, and some models are capable of recording important information for physicians to read which will help them understand the details during a patient’s sleep.

-The CPAP Shop carries a full line of CPAP machines for those who have been diagnosed with sleep apnea.
+The CPAP Shop carries a full line of CPAP machines for those who have sleep apnea.
 Only a physician can prescribe a CPAP machine, so please see your doctor if you believe you have symptoms that are the result of this specific sleep disorder.